 -

 Home prices in Miami are 75.5% lower than in Los Angeles. - Income in Miami is 26.8% lower than in Los Angeles, so you could earn less for doing the same job.
-The top employers in Miami include Royal Bank of Canada, Navarro Discount Pharmacy, and Royal Caribbean Cruises.
+The top employers in Miami — including Royal Bank of Canada, Navarro Discount Pharmacy, and Royal Caribbean Cruises — may pay more.

-- The cost of living for a family in Miami is 19.1% lower than in Los Angeles.
+- A move to Miami can help cut down on a family's routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 19.1% less than what it costs in Los Angeles.

 - The unemployment rate in Miami is 21.70% lower than in Los Angeles.